antarctica/lantern/docs/site.md

 > [!NOTE]
 > Scripts are intended to be used sparingly, with functionality implemented using HTML and CSS alone where possible.

+## Cache busting

+To ensure the latest CSS and JS files are used by browsers, a query string value is appended to the URLs of static assets, e.g. `main.css?v=123`.
+For reproducibility, this value is set to the first 7 characters of the current package version as a SHA1 hash, e.g. `main.css?v=f053ddb` for version 0.1.0.

+> [!NOTE]
+> You may need to manually clear caches locally as this value will not change until the next release.

+> [!CAUTION]
+> Asset references are not automatically amended, make sure any references in templates are suitably configured.

 ## Templates